lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 tcg-kp-AIKCertificate OBJECT IDENTIFIER ::= { id-tcg 8 3 }

-tcg-attest OBJECT IDENTIFIER ::= { id-tcg 20 }
+tcg-attest OBJECT IDENTIFIER ::= { tcg 20 }

-tcg-attest-tpm-certify OBJECT IDENTIFIER ::= { id-tcg-attest 1 }
+tcg-attest-tpm-certify OBJECT IDENTIFIER ::= { tcg-attest 1 }
 ~~~

-### TPM2 AttestationStatement {#appdx-tcg-attest-certify}
+### TPM2 AttestationStatement {#appdx-tcg-attest-tpm-certify}

 The EvidenceStatement structure contains a sequence of two fields:
 a type and a stmt.
 The 'type' field contains the OID of the Evidence format and it is
-set to tcg-attest-certify.
+set to tcg-attest-tpm-certify.
 The content of the structure shown below is placed into
 the stmt, which is a concatenation of existing TPM2 structures.
 These structures
 will be explained in the rest of this section.

 ~~~
-Tcg-csr-certify ::= SEQUENCE {
+Tcg-csr-tpm-certify ::= SEQUENCE {
   tpmSAttest       OCTET STRING,
   signature        OCTET STRING,
   tpmTPublic       OCTET STRING OPTIONAL